 Google Analytics allows you to grant access to other users so you can share your data with them, or give them more permissions to do things like manage users, edit settings, etc. Our support team may ask to be granted access to your Google Analytics account in order to help you troubleshoot any issues.
 Granting access is the most secure way to share your site’s data without having to share your login details.

-Step 2: Add Permissions to a User
+Step 3: Add a User